Tax Lawyer Karen Lapekas against Miami skylineTax Lawyer Karen Lapekas against Miami skyline

 Principal, Karen J. Lapekas, Esq.

-Karen J. Lapekas, Esq. is board-certified in tax law by the Florida Bar.
 She grew up in Kalamazoo, Michigan and attended Michigan Technological University (coursework: Civil Engineering), Western Michigan University (Bachelor’s: Psychology, Minor: Mathematics), and Thomas M. Cooley Law School (Juris Doctor: Litigation), before earning a Master’s in Tax Law (LLM) from the University of Florida Levin College of Law.
-She teaches Federal Tax Practice & Procedure at the University of Miami School of Law as an Adjunct Professor.

-As a Senior Attorney with the IRS Office of Chief Counsel, she was the lead attorney for the IRS on over 170 cases in the United States Tax Court.
+Prior to starting Lapekas Law, Karen was a Senior Attorney with the IRS Office of Chief Counsel, where she was the lead attorney for the IRS on over 170 cases in the United States Tax Court.
 These cases involved taxpayers who were entrepreneurs, couples, single parents, students, high-profile and high-income athletes and business persons, unemployed or retired individuals, estates, corporations, limited liability companies, partnerships, trusts, and current and former partners or shareholders.
 Of the 170+ cases, several went to trial.
 She conducted trials before at least 6 different Tax Court judges.
 As a former Special Assistant United States Attorney, she also represented the United States’ interests in collection of tax liabilities in Bankruptcy Court.
 Through intense study of the Internal Revenue Code and years of working as an attorney for the IRS, she believes that many people are paying too much and the IRS often demands more money than people can afford to pay.
 She also knows that the Internal Revenue Code and the IRS offer relief to taxpayers in these situations and that countless people are needlessly burdened with the stress associated with tax audits and the IRS’ collection efforts.

 This is why Karen founded Lapekas Law: to ensure that her clients do not give the IRS one dollar more than they owe or one dollar more than they can afford to pay.